 3. Keep Safety in Mind When Using Space Heaters

 If you need portable heaters, keep them well away from curtains, furniture, and other flammable materials.
-Always place electrical heaters on even, stable surfaces and use space heaters with tip-over cutoffs that automatically turns off the heater if tipped over.
+Always place electrical heaters on even, stable surfaces and use space heaters with tip-over cutoffs that automatically turn off the heater if tipped over.

 Another smart home fire safety practice is to never use an extension cord or surge protector with an electrical heater.
 Also, avoid using a space heater with a damaged cord or plug.